daberrios9/threat-hunting-scenario-tor-/README.md

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management has raised concerns regarding possible employee use of the Tor Browser to circumvent network security controls.
+This concern stems from recent network logs indicating abnormal encrypted traffic patterns and connections to known Tor entry nodes.
+Additionally, anonymous reports suggest that employees have been discussing methods to access restricted websites during work hours.
+The objective is to identify any instances of Tor usage, investigate associated security incidents, and take appropriate mitigation measures.
+Any confirmed use of Tor must be promptly reported to management.

 ### High-Level TOR-Related IoC Discovery Plan